omnata-labs/dbt-ml-preprocessing/README.md

 The package contains a set of macros that mirror the functionality of the [scikit-learn preprocessing module](https://scikit-learn.org/stable/modules/preprocessing.html).
 Originally they were developed as part of the 2019 Medium article [Feature Engineering in Snowflake](https://medium.com/omnata/feature-engineering-in-snowflake-4312032e0d53).

-Currently they have only been tested in Snowflake and Bigquery.
+Currently they have only been tested in Snowflake and BigQuery.

 The macros are: